 Light & Space

-Two key elements to a great office space are light and space.
+Two key elements of great office space are light and space.
 Every day, staff will spend hours in their workspace, and things like poor lighting and cramped conditions can have a pronounced negative impact on mood and productivity.

-In regard to space, there are a few concerns.
-You have to consider the amount of space that the individual employee has at their workstation, the space in corridors and common areas and the amount of space between the different workstations.
+Regarding space, there are a few concerns.
+You have to consider the amount of space that the individual employee has at their workstation, the space in corridors and common areas, and the amount of space between the different workstations.
 Essentially, you want people to have enough room to work in their own space, and you want there to be enough space for people to move around easily when they are going from one place to another.

 It is tempting for many companies to go with cheap furniture – especially when they are buying for staff and not for themselves.
 This is often a mistake as the amount of money that you save on commercial furniture is likely to be lost in productivity.